kurucu/mastodon-backup/README.md

 ### Setting up automated backups

 Add this line to the crontab for your `root` user, to run the backup daily and to generate a log.

+The `3` is for 3am - assuming the time on your server is UTC, you may want to adjust this for where you are.
+For example, mine runs at 17 (i.e. 5pm), which is around 3am in Australia/Melbourne, depending on the time of year.

 ```bash
 0 3 * * * /opt/mastodon-backup/backup.sh > /opt/mastodon-backup/logs/backup.log 2>&1